 Recent Price Movement

-Movement in cotton benchmarks was mixed over the past month.
+Most cotton benchmarks moved lower and then higher over the past month.

-- Chinese prices represented by the China Cotton Index (CC 3128B) increased from early January to early February (from 101 to 107 cents/lb).
-In terms of RMB/ton, values rose from 15,200 to 15,900.
-The RMB was steady against the USD over the past month, near 6.78 RMB/USD.
+- Chinese prices, represented by the China Cotton Index (CC 3128B), were stable in March and early April at levels between 100 and 102 cents/lb.
+In terms of RMB/ton, values were generally between 15,200 and 15,500.
+The RMB was also steady against the USD over the past month, near 6.90 RMB/USD.

 Supply, Demand & Trade